L3viathan/vignere-explorer/README.md

 ![](http://i.imgur.com/uAqRE1A.png)

 Eureka!
 What happens to be the last line contains not only the correct text (minus a few blanks), but also the almost complete key!
 If you got there, you might further guess that the `eadert` part was either "leader" or "reader", and try them both (with the "t" appended), if you do that, you'll find the line `hell_readert_istexti_asecret (COCA_OLA)`, which confirms our previous findings and renders the task absolutely trivial.
 You can then either quit the tool (with Esc-Esc, or Ctrl-C), or replace the current word with `COCACOLA` and see the decoded text in the interactive mode.

+### Meta
+- I accept pull requests (if I like them)
+- Compatible with both Python 2 and 3
+- Requires Python and nothing else, correct me if I'm wrong.
+- To install, download.
+Tell me if it doesn't work on Windows/Linux/...
+- `getchr.py` is from some previous project, so don't be confused about the bottom part of it, just ignore it.
+I might clean it up later, but I probably won't.
+- It's all [@sarnthil](https://twitter.com/sarnthil)'s fault.